nimbella/docs/docs/deployer-spec.md

 There are three basic ways to deploy a project to a namespace.

 1. With `nim project deploy` not specifying the `--incremental` flag.
-This always deploys the entire project.
+This always deploys the entire project, except as modified by `--include` or `--exclude` as described below.
 2. With `nim project deploy --incremental`.
 This deploys the parts of the project that appear to have changed.
 3. With `nim project watch`.
 This watches the project in the filesystem and runs the equivalent of `nim project deploy --incremental` each time a change is noticed.

-TODO add discussion of `--include` and `--exclude`.
+The portion of a project that is actually deployed is affected by the command line flags `--include` and `--exclude`.
+Both of these flags accept a comma-separated list of tokens (no whitespace).
+The tokens may be

+- the special word `web` referring to the web content of the project
+- the name of a package
+  - if the package is called `web`, you should remove ambiguity by using a trailing slash as in `web/` (a trailing slash is accepted on any package)
+  - the package name `default` is used for the actions that are not members of any package
+- a qualified action name in the form `package-name/action-name`
+  -  e.g. `printer/notify` or `default/hello`
+  -  the `default/` prefix is required for actions not in any package; otherwise, the name will be taken to be a package name
+- wildcards are _not_ supported

+If you specify only `--include`, then only the listed project portions are deployed.
+If you specify only `--exclude`, then _all but_ the listed project portions are deployed.
+If you specify both flags, the deployer first includes only what is listed in `--include` and then excludes from that list.
+This allows you to include a package while excluding one or more of its actions.

 ## Actions